 However, the camera is definitely the Spot’s most controversial feature.
 While some people like what it brings to the table, others may have concerns about introducing an internet-connected camera into their home.

-While Amazon would no doubt argue that its hardware is secure, it’s only a few months since it was revealed that Google’s Home Mini devices shipped with a software fault that meant they were almost constantly recording.
+While Amazon would no doubt argue that its hardware is secure, mistakes can and do happen.
+In May 2018, an Echo device sent a voice message of a private conversation accidentally to one of the owner’s contacts.
+A version of Google’s Home Mini devices have shipped with a software fault that meant they were almost constantly recording.